Presa Canario Breeder in Canada

 Arsenal K9 is a Presa Canario Breeder and dog training company owned and operated by Jason Arsenault and Emily Keenan of Saskatchewan, Canada.

 Our story began in 2010 when we were searching for a new addition to our family.
 We wanted a dog that would be great with children, able to compete in dog sport, have a balanced temperament and guard the property.
 We eventually came across the Presa Canario.
 A powerful, loyal dog with cat like agility descending from the Canary Islands.
 As we continued to research the breed, it became more evident that this was the dog we wanted as part of our family.
 We purchased our first Presa, Isis, from Lexa Estate Guardians in Gibsons BC.
 We instantly fell in love with the breed, she was everything we had hoped for and more.
-We became more involved with dog sports, from IPO/Schutzhund, weight pull, protection sports and now having our own protection sport club in Saskatoon.
+We became more involved with dog sports, from IPO/Schutzhund, weight pull, protection sports, having our own protection sport club in Saskatoon and now bringing our knowledge to Prince Albert and area.
 We eventually imported two more Presas from a very reputable working dog club in Germany, AVD,”Banner” Golfo De la Arena and El Patron’s Acarda “Rogue” and decided to be a Presa Canario breeder in Canada.

 Great care has been taken in raising our dogs so they have the proper socialization, all of our dogs are raised around children, other animals, and go through a strict socialization process to ensure they have the right temperament.
 We at Arsenal K9 believe every dog should have a job.
 We test our dogs for workability before our decision is made to breed.
 We also do various health tests i.e. PENN Hip, eyes, elbows, heart etc. to make sure our dogs are in perfect health.
 All this is done to maintain the integrity of the Presa Canario.